erpgsogov/bd-seafarer-certificate-verification/README.md

-# bd-seafarer-certificate-verification
+# Bangladesh Seafarer Certificate Verification System
-Bangladeshi seafarer certificate Verification system
+A simple web-based project to verify seafarer certificates using HTML, CSS, and JavaScript.